 Images convey an organization’s values and its intended or desired audience.
 Because the chemistry community is and should be diverse, images that reflect that diversity are more accurate and will connect more with a chemistry audience.
 When people don’t see themselves in images, they feel invisible and may even perform worse on tasks (J. Soc.
 Psychol.
 2010, DOI: 10.1080/00224540903366552).

 While it is important to consider various aspects of diversity in images, trying to represent all races, gender identities, ethnicities, etc. in every image is impossible and could seem unnatural.
 A more thoughtful approach will depict more authentic and realistic images.

 When choosing images, look for ones that reflect the diversity of the audience you have or want to have.
 The images should also match your content.
-Characteristics to think about varying in images include race and ethnicity, skin tone, gender identity and expression, age, ability, body size, and hair texture.
+Characteristics to think about varying in images include race and ethnicity, skin tone, gender identity and expression, age, disability status, body size and shape, and hair texture.
 When searching for stock images, use specific terms and descriptions so that you can find appropriate images.
 For example, instead of just “scientist,” “lab worker,” and “teacher,” try “scientist in wheelchair,” “Hispanic lab worker,” and “Black female teacher smiling.”

-Examples of websites that focus on diverse photos and illustrations include the following:
+Examples of websites that focus on increasing the representation of marginalized groups in photos and illustrations include the following:

-- Humaaans: A mix-and-match tool for creating diverse images with different skin tones, hair, clothes, and ability (free)
+- Humaaans: A mix-and-match tool for creating images with different skin tones, hair, clothes, and disabilities (free)

-- Thenounproject.com: Diverse icon and stock photos (free)
+- Thenounproject.com: Icon and stock photos that celebrate diversity (free)